Past Tailored Programs

 This program simultaneously introduced Deakin dance students to a new discipline of dance and to the work environment of a dance practitioner in Indonesia.
 Students undertook an intensive three-week schedule of Javanese palace dance, dance drama and gamelan music.
 They also attended a weekend workshop in a rural school in the hills of Central Java, where they discovered contemporary Javanese choreography.
 The program was based in Yogyakarta and the dancers had the opportunity to visit a range of historical sites and cultural institutions throughout the program.
 Outside of hours spent rehearsing, students also participated in sessions on the Business of Being a Dancer, including an introduction to economic theory, budgeting and legal considerations when working in the arts.
 The schedule culminated in a public performance at the Yogyakarta Cultural Park and was supported by the Indonesian Institute of the Arts and the Yogyakarta Institute of the Arts.

-The dance internships received Australian Government New Colombo Plan funding and will continue in 2017, this time in Jakarta.
+The dance internships received Australian Government New Colombo Plan funding.
 We are grateful for the support received to encourage dance students to discover Indonesia.

 RMIT Global Entrepreneurship and Internship Program Group Internships

 Yogyakarta and Jakarta, 2015 and 2016; Bali 2015